tabulify/tabulify/tower/doc/schema-flyway.md

 ### Renaming

 When renaming, you should:
+* in the backend
   * create the ALTER statement in the flyway migration script
   * change the correspondent `JdbcTableCols` enum.
+  * change the corresponding `sql file`
+  * change the Pojo
+  * change the GraphQL API
+* on the frontend
+  * change the typescript type
+  * change the GraphQL query

+This is not an easy task.

 We use a mix of:
 * typed SQL with the `JdbcQuery` and `JdbcTableCols` for simple/single query
 * and of dynamic SQL with `Sql file` for more complicated stuff

-A column may therefore not be renamed in `SQL file`
+Because of the dynamic side, a column rename is a big endeavor, and we may forget a step (ie renamed in `SQL file` for instance)

 If you don't feel safe:
   * don't
+  * or create a new column with deprecation
-  * or you may create a view with an alias for the `data analytics guys`.
+  * or create a view with an alias for the `data analytics guys`.
-  * or you may create new column?

 ### Don't use SQL Upsert